Bump Elliott: University of Michigan

-Elliott and his younger brother, Pete Elliott, were teammates at Bloomington High School in 1943 and again at Michigan in 1946 and 1947.
-After his discharge from the military, Bump joined Pete at Michigan, where Pete played quarterback and Bump was the right halfback for the undefeated 1947 team.
-Before the 1948 Rose Bowl, one article noted that the two brothers roomed together at Michigan and arranged their programs so that their classes were identical.
+Elliott and his younger brother, Pete, were teammates again at Michigan in 1946 and 1947.
+After his discharge from the military, Bump joined Pete at Michigan, where Pete played quarterback and Bump was the right halfback for the undefeated 1947 team.Before the 1948 Rose Bowl, one article noted that the two brothers roomed together at Michigan and arranged their programs so that their classes were identical.
 The article observed: "They look alike, act alike and think alike and in Ann Arbor, Mich., when they walk down the street any Michigan student can recognize Bump and Pete, the inseparable Elliott Brothers, Wolverines right half and quarterback respectively."
 The brothers shared the same distinctive golden red hair, and the two were so close that they told a reporter in 1947 that a girl had to receive "the Bumper stamp of approval" before passing Pete's test.

 1946 season

 After being discharged from the Marine Corps, Elliott attended the University of Michigan, where he joined his brother, Pete, in Michigan's backfield.
 Elliott "practically stepped off a World War II transport from Marine Corps duty in China to Michigan's Ferry Field and stardom."
 With less than a week of conditioning after his discharge from the Marines, he was reported to be giving Michigan's coaching staff "something lovely to look at."

 In a 14–14 tie with Northwestern in mid-October 1946, Elliott scored all 14 of Michigan's points.
 He scored the first touchdown late in the first quarter on a 37-yard pass from Bob Chappuis in the corner of the end zone.
 In the fourth quarter, Michigan fullback Bob Wiese intercepted a pass on Michigan's 1-yard line, and lateralled to Elliott on the Michigan 40-yard line.
 From that point, Elliott ran it back 60 yards down the sideline for his second touchdown.
-He again scored two touchdowns in Michigan's 21–0 win over Minnesota on November 2, 1946.
+He again scored two touchdowns in Michigan's 21–0 win over Minnesota on November 2.
 He also helped Michigan to a 28–6 win over Wisconsin with a bullet pass to end Bob Mann in the end zone.